Updated: November 29, 2016

 The type initializer for Microsoft.Xrm.Client.CodeGeneration.CodeCustomization threw an exception.

 This error can be caused if the build version of the CrmSvcUtil tool and Microsoft.Xrm.Client.CodeGeneration.dll assembly aren’t the same.
-When you develop applications using the Microsoft Dynamics CRM SDK, always use the CrmSvcUtil tool and assemblies that are provided in the Bin folder of the SDK.
+When you develop applications using the Microsoft Dynamics 365 SDK, always use the CrmSvcUtil tool and assemblies that are provided in the Bin folder of the SDK.
 Download the Microsoft Dynamics CRM SDK package.
-Don’t use the tool or assemblies from the Tools folder of a Microsoft Dynamics CRM server installation.
+Don’t use the tool or assemblies from the Tools folder of a Microsoft Dynamics 365 server installation.

 © 2016 Microsoft.
 All rights reserved.
 Copyright